Shubnikov-de Haas Oscillations in 2D $\text{PtSe}_2$: A fermiological Charge Carrier Investigation: Results and Discussion

-The 2D and the 3D model are also applied to the non-local \g{wal} observed in sample X1 at $1.7\,\text{K}$, depicted in \fig \ref{fig_X1_WAL_comparison} as conductance over applied magnetic field.
-The conductance peak shape is narrower in $H$ than the one recorded in the local measurement.
-The difference between the models is not as stark as for the local conductance peak.
-This suggests that the non-local \g{wal} is a distinct effect from the local \g{wal}.
+The 2D and the 3D model are also applied to the 4-terminal \g{wal} observed in sample X1 at $1.7\,\text{K}$, depicted in \fig \ref{fig_X1_WAL_comparison} as conductance over applied magnetic field.
+The conductance peak shape is narrower in $H$ than the one recorded in the 2-terminal measurement.
+The difference between the models is not as stark as for the 2-terminal conductance peak.
+This suggests that the 4-terminal \g{wal} is a distinct effect from the 2-terminal \g{wal}.
+The 3D \g{hln} fit yields $l_0 = (350\pm 160)\,\text{nm}$ and $l_\phi^\text{3D}=(350\pm120)\,\text{nm}$.